shatskyy/alpha_decay_demo/README.md

 <img src="data/regression_scatter.png" width="420">

 The model struggles to predict the **exact size** of alpha decay.
 Most predictions sit near zero, while true values span roughly –50 to +25 bps.
-This often happens when the **signal-to-noise ratio (SNR)** is low or regularization is strong on a small dataset.
+This can happen when the **signal-to-noise ratio (SNR)** is low or regularization is strong on a small dataset.

 <img src="data/roc_curve.png" width="420">